pyOpenSci/handbook/governance/mission-values.md

 (mission-vision)=
-# Mission, Vision and Values
+# Mission, vision, and values

 pyOpenSci's mission is: